trigaten/Learn_Prompting/docs/basics/openai_playground.md

 <div className="flex flex-col sm:flex-row justify-between">
   <div>
     Click the Model dropdown on the right of the page.
 This dropdown allows you to change the model that you are using.
 Each mode has multiple models, but we will focus on the chat ones.
-This list appears to be very complicated (*what does gpt-3.5-turbo mean?*), but these are just technical names for different models.
-Anything that starts with gpt-3.5-turbo is a version of ChatGPT, while anything that starts with gpt-4 is a version of GPT-4.
+This list appears to be very complicated (what does gpt-3.5-turbo mean?), but these are just technical names for different models.
+Anything that starts with gpt-3.5-turbo is a version of ChatGPT, while anything that starts with gpt-4 is a version of GPT-4, the newer model you get access to from purchasing a ChatGPT Plus subscription.

   </div>
   <div className="mt-4 sm:mt-0 sm:ml-auto">